Huang Tingjian: Pardon and exile, again

 In the year 1100, Emperor Zhezong died young and unexpectedly, at 23 years old, and with his death came a new political alignment: the new emperor was Huizong, then in his late teenage years.
 Much of the power was in the hands of his older brother's wife, the former Empress Xiang.
 A general amnesty was declared between the two parties, the reformists and, the conservatives.
-By this time the anti-reformist conservatives were known as the "Yanyou Party".
+By this time the anti-reformist conservatives were known as the "Yuanyou Party".
 Cai Bian and his adherents were dismissed from office.
 Huang Tingjian found out he had been pardoned, later in the year of 1100.
 He was also granted a sinecure position in Ezhou city, in southeastern Hubei (responsible for collecting tax revenues on salt), which meant that he received a salary or other remuneration; but, as he was not required to live or work there, this was not exile.
 However, Huang Tingjian remained in Sichuan long enough to attend his son's marriage ceremony, to the daughter of a local official.
 In 1102, Huang Tingjian visited Fenning, after extensive travels and several illnesses.
 As the year 1102 progressed, the political pendulum again reversed itself: the Yuanyou officials were out of favor once more.
 A list of somewhat over 100 officials whom the emperor considered to be heterodox was erected on a stele at the capital: Huang Tingjian was one of those named.
 Huang had been the recipient of a major promotion, but was now dismissed summarily, just 9 days after his appointment.
 As the year 1102 waned, Huang Tingjian returned to Ezhou, and visited various other places including Wuchang.
 It was during this period that he wrote "Wind in the Pines Hall".
 Huang Tingjian awaited further developments at Ezhou, hearing no news about how the emperor intended to deal with his case, until the end of 1103.
 It was exile, again.
 This time to the far south, Yizhou (now in Guangxi).
 At the time, as now Yizhou, was a fairly small settlement composed of both ethnic Han people and Zhuang people.
 However, then it was only tenuously part of the Chinese Empire.
 Guangxi, then administered as Guangnanxi ("West Southern Expanse"), had only been annexed by the Song Dynasty in 971.
 And, as recently as 1052, the Zhuang leader Nong Zhigao had led a revolt, briefly making the area part of an independent kingdom.
 Sending the then 58-year-old, sick and frail Huang Tingjian to an official exile in this remote and precarious position was not far from a death sentence.